kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	C. A femoral hernia usually presents as a lump above and lateral to the pubic tubercle - F
 	D. Richter’s hernia involves entrapment of the antimesenteric edge of the bowel - T
 	E. Spigelian hernias protrude from the lateral edge of the rectus abdominis muscle - T

-#### Answer: C. A femoral hernia usually presents as a lump above and lateral to the pubic tubercle - ?
+#### Answer: C. A femoral hernia usually presents as a lump above and lateral to the pubic tubercle - TRUE
+- Femoral hernias occur through femoral canal, which is under inguinal ligament, just medial to femoral vein
+- Present as a lump in the groin situated below and lateral to pubic tubercle
+	- often as an emergency
+	- more commonly in elderly women
+- Inguinal hernias present as a lump in the groin just above and medial to pubic tubercle

 ### Q113 - LEARN
 Causes of _spontaneous secondary pneumothorax_ include all of the following, EXCEPT:

-	A. Marfan syndrome - T
+	A. Marfan syndrome
 	B. Lung cancer - T
-	C. Asthma
+	C. Asthma - T
 	D. COPD - T
 	E. Lung abscesses - T

-#### Answer: C. Asthma - ?
+#### Answer: C. Asthma - *FALSE* = A. Marfan syndrome - TRUE
+- Spontaneous secondary pneumothoraces occur secondary to lung pathology such as
+	- cancer, infection or airways disease
+- Marfan syndrome results in a primary (i.e. *cause unknown*) pneumothorax

 ### Q114
 All of the following statements regarding _dead-space ventilation_ are correct, EXCEPT:

 	A. Dead space refers to air that has to be ventilated, but does not take part in gas exchange - T
 	B. Anatomical dead space refers to air that does not reach the alveoli to take place in ventilation - T
-	C. Anatomical dead space can be measured using Fowler’s method - ?
+	C. Anatomical dead space can be measured using Fowler’s method - T
 	D. Physiological dead space may be increased in positive-pressure ventilation - T
-	E. Anatomical dead space is reduced in the standing-up position - T
+	E. Anatomical dead space is reduced in the standing-up position

-#### Answer: C. Anatomical dead space can be measured using Fowler’s method - ?
+#### Answer: C. Anatomical dead space can be measured using Fowler’s method - *FALSE* = E. Anatomical dead space is reduced in the standing-up position - TRUE
+- Dead space is the volume of air that has to be ventilated, but does not actually take part in gas exchange.
+Anatomical dead space is the volume that does not mix with air in the alveoli, and physiological dead space is the volume of air that may reach the alveoli, but does not take part in gas exchange, eg due to lack of perfusion.
+Anatomical dead space will be increased in the standing position, with larger lung volumes and bronchodilatation.
+Physiological dead space is increased in hypotension, hypoventilation, pulmonary embolus, emphysema and positive-pressure ventilation.

-### Q115
+### Q115 - LEARN
 Which one of the following conditions would result in a _positive base excess_ on a blood gas report?

 	A. Cushing syndrome